ericatsydney/ericatsydney.github.io/_posts/2017-10-13-auth-in-mvc.markdown

 Yii::app()->user->logout();
 {% endhighlight %}

-For the authorization, we can use access rules to control, here's an example:
+For the authorization, we can use access rules in controller, here's an example:
 {% highlight php%}
 public function accessRules() {
     return array(